-The Daily Planet Book Club invites readers worldwide to join a monthly literary community, now reading "Circe" by Madeline Miller.
+The Daily Planet Book Club invites readers worldwide to join a monthly literary community and celebrate Pride with our June pick ‘Marsha: The Joy and Defiance of Marsha P. Johnson’ by Tourmaline

 Director Marci Lucht leads an 11-member cast in the darkly comedic and heartfelt musical, which won the Dora Award for Outstanding Musical Theatre Production.